 Not even one righteous.
 Not even one understanding.
 Not even one seeking.
-Then comes "But now."
+And then — two words that change everything.

 In Brief